 Our students come in all types of families.
 We do our best to show students all types of people-because absolutely everyone in the world deserves to be accepted for who they are.

 We have been collecting a list of titles and fortunately almost all of them are found in our school library.
 Hopefully you can use this list to add yo your own.
+Have your students recommend books using our Book Recommendation notes.
+They’re available in our Resource Library or we can send them directly to your inbox when you become a teaching ninja.

 10,000 Dresses by Ewert Marcus